- 0% – 0% p.a.Loan Interest Rate

 | Green Discount | 0.10% to 0.25% reduction | Offered for IGBC-certified properties or sustainable business upgrades (2026). |

 Applying for an Apna Sahakari Bank Home Loan Against Property (HLAP) involves a structured process, typically taking 7-10 working days for disbursal after document submission.
 The bank focuses on financial stability and repayment capacity, aligning with RBI prudential norms for loan approvals (Source: RBI, 2026).
-The application and disbursement process for an HLAP at Apna Sahakari Bank includes several key steps:
+The application and disbursement process for an HLAP at Apna Sahakari Bank includes several key steps:- Application Submission: Borrowers must submit a complete application form along with all required documents, including identity proof, income records, bank statements, and property papers.
+PNB Housing also follows a similar documentation process for LAP applications.

 |---|---|---|